Ugborough is a village in the South Hams, Devon. All the Auxiliers come from the surrounding area.

 The OB was blown up by the Patrol post stand down.
 The passage way between two chambers seems to have collapsed rather than been demolished.

-Where the main chamber would have been is a large circular depression 2m deep and diameter of approximately 8m with a 20m passageway, 2m wide, leading from it in a south east direction.
+Where the main chamber would have been is a large circular depression 2 metres deep and diameter of approximately 8 metres with a 20 metre passageway, 2 metres wide, leading from it in a south east direction.
 This shows signs of having been lined with corrugated iron.
-This leads into a smaller circular depression 1.75m deep and diameter of approximately 4m.
+This leads into a smaller circular depression 1.75 metres deep and diameter of approximately 4 metres.
 This is slightly offset from the passageway.

-Exiting this smaller chamber is the escape tunnel which again seems to have been lined with corrugated iron and is 20m long.
+Exiting this smaller chamber is the escape tunnel which again seems to have been lined with corrugated iron and is 20 metres long.
 This exits just as the ground begins to fall away steeply to a stream below.

 Just above the OB at the top of a hill there is a fine view of both the railway line and the main A38 and down as far as Plymouth.